-- Students follow along. - 1 The area of investigation becomes the problem-based question on the Research Frame Tool.
+- Students follow along. - The area of investigation becomes the problem-based question on the Research Frame Tool.

-Inform students that the next step is to group their inquiry questions thematically and then create an inquiry path with a title that is expressed in the form of a question or a problem.
-These inquiry paths should be distinct from each other but closely related, both to the area of investigation and each other.
+Inform students that the next step is to group their inquiry questions thematically and create an inquiry path with a title written in the form of a question or a problem.
+These inquiry paths should be distinct from each other but closely related to both the area of investigation and each other.